-From discovering the delights of Charles Rennie Mackintosh in a brand new walking tour to trying whitewater tubing for the first time, here is our list of 11 things that you can do in the city right now.
+From discovering amazing stories in brand new walking tours to trying out adventure sports at the city's canal to revisiting your favourite attractions with all the family, here is our list of 11 things that you can do in the city right now.

-Arrange a catch up with friends and family over a meal or drinks in the stunning surrounds of Merchant Square.
-Dating back to the 1800s, this former merchant’s marketplace is home to some top-notch bars and restaurants including Bar Soba, Steak, Cattle & Roll and Metropolitan where you can enjoy lunch, dinner or cocktails in the beautiful courtyard.
+Dating back to the 1800s, this former merchant’s marketplace is home to many top-notch bars and restaurants including Bar Soba, Steak, Cattle & Roll and Metropolitan, where you can enjoy lunch, dinner or cocktails in the beautiful courtyard.
 Visit the Merchant Square website for more information.

 2. Explore the city by bicycle with Glasgow Bike Tours

 Ride along and take in the sights of the city with Glasgow Bike Tours.
 Visit locations where you can see spectacular views of the city, not possible by bus or car.
 The entire tour is outdoors, and the route is generally flat.
 It has been designed using cycle paths, river and canal pathways and minor roads with very little traffic.
-A 20% discount is currently being offered to locals and groups.
+A 15% discount is currently being offered to group bookings of six people.
 Head to the Glasgow Bike Tours website to book.

 8. Visit Mackintosh at the Willow for a decadent afternoon tea